Connectedness properties and splittings of groups with isolated flats: Introduction

 \section{Introduction}

 A major theme of geometric group theory over the last few decades has been the study of a group using various boundaries at infinity attached to spaces on which the group acts.
 There has been a fruitful connection between topological properties of these boundaries and algebraic properties of the group.
-Our main theorem provides another example of such a connection for the nonpositively curved spaces known as $\CAT(0)$ spaces.
-A group is a \emph{$\CAT(0)$ group} if it acts geometrically---i.e., properly, cocompactly, and isometrically---on a $\CAT(0)$ space.
+Our main theorem provides another example of such a connection for the groups that act geometrically on $\CAT(0)$ spaces with isolated flats.

-This article is concerned with the following question: if $G$ acts geometrically on a one-ended $\CAT(0)$ space $X$, when is the boundary at infinity $\boundary X$ locally connected?
-On the one hand, every one-ended hyperbolic group has a locally connected boundary \cite{BestvinaMess91,Swarup96,Bowditch99Connectedness}.
-On the other hand, the product $F_2 \times \Z$ of a free group of rank two with the integers has a boundary---the suspension of a Cantor set---that is not locally connected.
+This article is concerned with the following problem: describe the topological spaces that can arise as the boundary of a $\CAT(0)$ space with isolated flats that admits a geometric group action.
+Kapovich--Kleiner posed an analogous question for word hyperbolic groups in \cite{KapovichKleiner00}.
+In order to describe boundaries, one first needs to know which topological properties boundaries can have.

+If one can prove that the boundary is connected and locally connected, then it is a Peano continuum.
+This is a class of compact metric spaces with a rich structure theory that is substantially more powerful than general continuum theory.
+Much of this paper focuses on determining which groups can have such a boundary.

-Groups acting on $\CAT(0)$ spaces with isolated flats are a natural setting to explore the above question \cite{KapovichLeeb95,HruskaKleinerIsolated}, because they are, in a sense, the simplest generalization of hyperbolicity in the $\CAT(0)$ setting.
-Indeed, this family of groups includes all $\CAT(0)$ hyperbolic groups as well as fundamental groups of complete, finite volume hyperbolic manifolds.
-In this manifold setting, the $\CAT(0)$ boundary is a Sierpinski compactum, which is known to be locally connected (see \cite{Ruane05Sierpinski}).
+In the hyperbolic setting, all connected boundaries are locally connected, by a deep, nontrivial theorem (see \cite{BestvinaMess91,Levitt98,Bowditch99Treelike,Swarup96}) with far reaching consequences such as \cite{Bowditch98CutPoints,KapovichKleiner00}.
+Groups acting on $\CAT(0)$ spaces with isolated flats \cite{KapovichLeeb95,HruskaKleinerIsolated} are, in a sense, the simplest generalization of hyperbolicity in the $\CAT(0)$ setting.
+By Hruska--Kleiner, a $\CAT(0)$ group with isolated flats is relatively hyperbolic with respect to the collection $\mathbb{P}$ of maximal virtually abelian subgroups of higher rank \cite{HruskaKleinerIsolated}.
+A virtually abelian group has \emph{higher rank} if its rank over $\mathbb{Q}$ is at least two.

-On the other hand, one can construct many one-ended $\CAT(0)$ groups with isolated flats whose boundaries are not locally connected, using an amalgam theorem of Mihalik--Ruane \cite{MihalikRuane99,MihalikRuane01}.
-A simple example with non--locally connected boundary is the fundamental group of the space obtained from a closed genus two surface and a torus by gluing together an essential simple closed curve from each surface (see Example~\ref{exmp:SurfaceAmalgam}).
+By a theorem of Mihalik--Ruane \cite{MihalikRuane99,MihalikRuane01}, many one-ended $\CAT(0)$ groups with isolated flats have connected but non--locally connected boundary.
+These examples occur when the group exhibits a particular kind of splitting as a graph of groups.
+A simple example of the non--locally connected type is the fundamental group of the space obtained from a closed genus two surface and a torus by gluing together an essential simple closed curve from each surface (see Example~\ref{exmp:SurfaceAmalgam}).